-A thriving community of law graduates
+A thriving community of law alumni

 Being able to network and establish lasting relationships is an important part of being a lawyer.
 When you graduate you automatically become a member of the AUT Law School Alumni Association (AUTLSAA), which makes it easy to stay in touch with the people you've met while studying and make connections with alumni from other cohorts.
+We're proud of the strong connections with our law alumni, and we often bring them back into the classroom so they can share their experiences and learnings with current students.